1949 Philippine House of Representatives elections

 Elections for the House of Representatives of the Philippines were held on November 8, 1949.
 Held on the same day as the presidential election, the party of the incumbent president, Elpidio Quirino's Liberal Party, won a majority of the seats in the House of Representatives.

 This will be the first time in what would be a pattern in which the party of the incumbent president wins the elections for the members of the House of Representatives.

 The elected representatives served in the 2nd Congress from 1949 to 1953.

+Electoral system

+The House of Representatives has at most 120 seats, 100 seats for this election, all voted via first-past-the-post in single-member districts.
+Each province is guaranteed at least one congressional district, with more populous provinces divided into two or more districts.

+Congress has the power of redistricting three years after each census.